 Abstract

 Mobile devices are arguably the most important computing platform nowadays.
 This contribution provides the performance of Ali266, a software VVC decoder optimized specifically for the mobile platform by Alibaba.
 Ali266 was written from scratch following the VVC specification.
 Our optimization focused on four aspects: multi-threading, ARM assembly, cache efficiency, and memory usage.
 The result is a thin decoder that occupies only 30 MB of memory when decoding 720p video in real time.
 Two sets of content are used to test the Ali266 decoding speed: the JVET CTC content coded with fixed QPs, and e-commerce content at 720p resolution coded with three bit rates matching real-world application needs.
 For the JVET CTC content, the Ali266 decoder can achieve real-time decoding for coded bit rates up to 7 Mbps for the 4K content; and for 1080p content, Ali266 achieves real-time decoding for most cases using only two threads.
 For the e-commerce content, Ali266 can achieve real-time decoding using one or two threads on a wide variety of phones, ranging from the latest models to the most affordable models.
 Using fewer threads reduces CPU usage and consequently lowers power consumption.
+The Ali266 decoder was proven to be robust against erroneous and corrupted bitstreams through comprehensive robustness tests.
 Based on such data, it is our conclusion that software VVC decoder is suitable for deployment on most types of mobile devices in the near future.

+In v2, the decoding speed on iOS in Table 1 was updated.
+The updated speed shows 50% faster decoding for the JVET class A and class B sequences compared to v1.
+This is because the previous speed data in v1 was collected when CPU throttling was inadvertently triggered during testing, causing the decoder to slow down significantly, especially when more threads were used.
+Further, information about Ali266’s robustness was added in Section 3.3.

 Introduction